Privacy, Personal Injury, and Social Media

 Social Media Posts Can Give the Wrong Impression

-These are broad generalizations, but they are well documented.
 People tend to portray themselves on social media in a way that casts a positive light on their lives.
 There is nothing wrong with this.
 It is social media, after all.
 Choosing not to dwell on the negative is simply good manners.
 If you were at a cocktail party, would you go around telling everyone how you live in a constant state of misery and pain?

 Of course, many injury victims do live in misery and pain.
 They just choose not to post photos about it on Instagram.
 Tragically, when they experience a moment of happiness and share it on social media, they are later punished for it.
-Defendants and their lawyers are notorious for using social media posts to argue victims are exaggerating their suffering.
+Defendants and their lawyers are notorious for using social media posts to argue that victims are exaggerating their suffering.
 This is why it’s crucial to consult with a pedestrian accident lawyer who understands these tactics and can defend your rights.

-• You are concerned about finances because of your medical bills.
+In the first example, you are concerned about finances because of your medical bills.
 To save money, you stay home and cook for your friends.
+Here, the defense argument might be that if you can stand on your feet and cook a meal, your ankle must not hurt very much.

-• You are too exhausted to leave the house, so you ask your friends to come to your place and you order delivery.
+In example two, you are too exhausted to leave the house, so you ask your friends to come to your place and you order delivery.
+In this instance, the defense might argue that you must not be suffering because you are hosting social events.

-• You are in too much pain to grocery shop and you are tired of takeout food from your hospital stay.
+According to the third example, you are in too much pain to grocery shop and you are tired of takeout food from your hospital stay.
 You join your friends at a restaurant.
+The defense argument for this scenario might be that being out and about is proof your ankle injury does not impede your mobility.

+As you can see, there’s no single right answer.
+No matter what you do, your actions can be interpreted in a way that harms your best interests.
+The only safe solution is to simply refrain from posting on social media until your case is complete.
 Remember, defense lawyers will do more than introduce social media posts as evidence – they will “spin” the evidence to try to reduce your compensation.

 Take a Break from Posting During Your Case